 Asset managers and financial executives have tried to explain why youth, particularly millennials, are not saving or investing as much; perhaps when compared to baby boomers.

-And severally, the reason behind this not-so-financially sound culture has been blamed on the non-existence of youth-friendly saving platforms that utilise technology or the gig economy.
+And severally, the reason behind this not so financially sound culture has been blamed on the non-existence of youth-friendly saving platforms that utilise technology or the gig economy.
 It is worth noting that most workers’ employment status today is not permanent and pensionable like previous generations.

-Some people argue that millennials and their fellow Generation Z found the world easier so much that they fell into gambling and other get-rich-quick schemes which have worsened their financial discipline.
+Some people argue that millennials and their fellow Generation Z found the world easier so much that they fell into gambling and other get-rich-quick schemes which has worsened their financial discipline.
 It is rare to hear that the reason millennials or today’s working generation is not saving as much is because of ‘too many responsibilities’.
 But what is the real reason why this privileged generation does not save or invest?

 Bitange Ndemo, a professor of entrepreneurship at the University of Nairobi, School of Business, says the dependency ratio in the country stands at 70 per cent.